-More online store sales will inevitably lead to higher return rates as people try out products and send back unwanted Christmas gifts.
-If your business isn’t prepared, you could end up running into serious trouble around your returns processes
+More online sales will inevitably lead to higher return rates as people try out products or send back unwanted Christmas gifts.
+If your business isn’t prepared, you could end up running into serious trouble around your returns processes.

 What returns automation looks like

-Even for fully ecommerce stores, a majority of customers (56%) believe it’s the store’s responsibility to pay and arrange for return shipping.
+Even for fully eCommerce stores, a majority of customers (56%) believe it is the store’s responsibility to pay and arrange for return shipping.
 On top of that, more than half will check returns policies before placing an order.

 So when a customer contacts your business to ask for a free return, what does that look like?
 It usually involves chatting to a customer service agent to arrange the shipping for returned items and issuing a refund.
-This can take hours, or even days if there’s a dispute.
+This can take hours, or even longer.

-When you automate your ecommerce returns using a service like DigitalGenius, you can create a workflow that makes processing returns easier.
+When you automate your eCommerce returns using a customer automation platform, you can create a workflow that makes processing returns easier.